developer-student-club-thapar/Git-Github/README.md

 When you create a branch off the master branch, you’re making a copy, or snapshot, of master as it was at that point in time.
 If someone else made changes to the master branch while you were working on your branch, you could pull in those updates.

-Have you ever saved different versions of a file?
+Have you saved different versions of a file before?
 Something like:

 story.txt
 story-joe-edit.txt